Documentation

 Granting Full Disk Access

 Sentinel needs Full Disk Access to read your Messages database.
 This is a macOS privacy requirement.
-Your messages are only read locally by the on-device AI model.

 - Open System Settings on your Mac.